 The G-Probe microanalytical proficiency testing programme was initiated in 2001 and run for many years by Steve Wilson of the United States Geological Survey (USGS) through the IAG.
 It is designed to evaluate laboratory performance for those labs specialising in the use of microanalytical techniques such as LA-ICP-MS, EPMA, SEM and µ-XRF for the analysis of minerals and other geological materials.
 The programme combines natural and synthetic geological glasses with pressed powder samples representative of oxide, carbonate and phosphate materials and natural minerals.
 The composition of previous test materials can be found here.

-Participating laboratories are provided with two test samples a year by the USGS and are asked to send the organisers their results acquired under routine conditions.
+Participating laboratories are provided with two test samples a year and are asked to send the organisers their results acquired under routine conditions.
 The data submitted are evaluated using guidelines established by the GeoPT programme, with an assessment of accuracy based on the Z-score approach.
 Laboratories are provided with feedback on each element, from which the laboratory can decide whether their reported data were satisfactory or possibly affected by unsuspected bias.

 Objectives of the G-Probe Programme:

 - To enable laboratories to evaluate the routine analytical capability of their microprobe techniques on a diverse range of sample types commonly encountered in the field of geochemical analysis.

 - To enable participants to evaluate their performance relative to other micro-analytical laboratories using the same or similar techniques.

 - Dr C-D Garbe-Schönberg, Scheme Administrator and Chair (CAU, Kiel University, Germany)

 - Dr Peter Webb, Administrator (formerly of The Open University, Milton Keynes, UK)